 2017 – Yuki Yuna Is a Hero

-A magical girl anime that subverts the genre, featuring a darker, more emotional plot.
-The protagonists face challenges involving sacrifice and the weight of heroine responsibility.
+A magical girl anime that subverts the genre, bringing a darker and more emotional plot.
+The protagonists face challenges involving sacrifices and the weight of the responsibilities of being heroines.

 2018 – Violet Evergarden

-With stunning animation and a moving narrative, Violet Evergarden follows the journey of a former soldier who becomes a "memory automaton," helping people write letters while also dealing with her own war trauma.
+With stunning animation and a thrilling narrative, Violet Evergarden follows the journey of a former soldier who becomes a "memory automaton," helping people write letters while also grappling with her own war traumas.

 2019 – Yakusoku no Neverland

-This psychological work follows a group of children living in a seemingly perfect orphanage, but they soon discover deadly secrets lurking beneath their surface.
-The characters' tension and wit have won them a legion of fans.
+This psychological thriller follows a group of children living in a seemingly perfect orphanage, but they soon discover deadly secrets hidden beneath their reality.
+The tension and intelligence of the characters have won over a legion of fans.

 2020 – Kaguya-sama: Love is War 2